bjones1/MSU-ECE-DSD/lab1/lab1.md

 1. Ensure that you have the Vivado software installed; follow the [provided directions](vivado_install.md).
-2. Clone or download the lab 1 files from the Lab 1 folder in the class GitHub repository and unpack it in top-level directory on your C: drive, such as C:\\ece4743\\lab1.
-3. Follow the steps in [this YouTube video](https://youtu.be/8eK8Bqg6_Zs) to simulate this design in Vivado and download it to the Basys 3 board.
-This video was made with
-4. Vivado 2015.2; the look of the current tool version has changed somewhat since that time.
+2. Follow the steps in [this YouTube video](https://youtu.be/8eK8Bqg6_Zs) to simulate this design in Vivado and download it to the Basys 3 board.
+This video was made with Vivado 2015.2; the look of the current tool version has changed somewhat since that time.
 However, you should still be able to use this video to implement this lab.
+3. Vivado 2015.2; the look of the current tool version has changed somewhat since that time.
+However, you should still be able to use this video to implement this lab.
-5. Demo your simulation step and completed design operating on the Basys 3 board to the TA.
+4. Demo your simulation step and completed design operating on the Basys 3 board to the TA.